 Through Fuller’s, Asahi also acquired the Dark Star brewery in Partridge Green, West Sussex, which had long links back to the emergence of London microbrewing in the 1980s (see Pitfield’s).
 Asahi closed Dark Star in December 2022, shifting production to Meantime.
 As the Sussex brewery produced numerous cask beers, this required adding cask facilities at Greenwich for the first time (the cask version of Meantime London Pale Ale available around 2009-10 and subsequently withdrawn was contract brewed by Adnams in Southwold, Suffolk).
 The exception was flagship brand Dark Star Hophead, which had already been transferred to Fuller’s and remained there.

 Then in March 2024, Asahi announced it was closing Meantime completely, and consolidating all its UK brands at the Fuller’s site in Chiswick.
-The site was rapidly decomissioned and ceased brewing in early May.
+The site was rapidly decommissioned and ceased brewing in early May.

 A previous version of this post stated that brewing at the Old Brewery Greenwich was erratic, sparking a discussion in the comments section.
 This revision makes no observations about the frequency of brewing at the site.